Prep School Senior Management

 Jo studied piano at The Royal Welsh College of Music and Drama and completed her postgraduate studies in Chamber Music with Professor Vanessa Latarche at the Royal Scottish Academy of Music and Drama, one of world’s leading conservatoires.
 Jo then won a scholarship to continue her studies in Canada as Pianist in Residence at the prestigious Banff Centre for the Arts.

-Jo is married and has two boys both of whom joined Rugby School Thailand in September 2017.
+Jo is married and has two boys, both of whom joined Rugby School Thailand in its first term.

 Ben Collings (British)